KJ7T/kj7t.github.io/index.md

 # KJ7T

 I'm Tom Salzer, call sign KJ7T, grid CN87.
 Conservationist, sailor, geologist, and amateur radio operator.
 By day I lead conservation district work across Washington State.
 On the air, you'll find me active on AllStarLink, DMR, D-STAR, M17, and Yaesu System Fusion, along with HF, packet, and APRS.
-This site documents some of the stations and nodes behind the callsign, along with projects I'm exploring.
+This site documents some of the radios and nodes behind the callsign, along with projects I'm exploring.

 ## Station Overview